An actual parking sign in Los Angeles, scroll down for the full version (Photo: Sara Welch/KTLA)

 12. Comments that say “who cares?,” “why was this posted?,” “do it yourself,” “google it,” or “nosey neighbor” will be deleted.

-Edhat reserves the right to delete any comment that is snippy, overly negative, off-base, and/or detracts from thoughtful discussions.
+Edhat reserves the right to delete any comment it deems as snippy, overly negative, off-base, and/or detracts from thoughtful discussions.